rodtsan/rbac-react-ts-aspnetcore/README.md

     dotnet ef database update --context ProfileDbContext
 ```

-- If dotnet-ef tool is not installed
+- If dotnet-ef tool is not installed then

 ```sh
     dotnet tool install --global dotnet-ef